Best Zero-Balance Saving Accounts for College Students

 - Your entire banking system is based on a single application.

 - Zero transaction charges for net banking & mobile banking.

 - A free digital Rupay Card is given by Paytm.
 However, you can also order a physical card for a fixed charge.

 - You can only add up to Rs.
 1,00,000/- on your digital bank.

 3. digiBank by DBS

-Another powerful banking service with up to 7% interest rate is given by digiBank.
+Another powerful banking service with up to a 3.75% interest rate is given by digiBank.
 It is also a mobile app similar to Paytm payment banks.
 They do not offer internet banking sites like other regular saving accounts.
 However, you can do everything with the help of their mobile app.

 - The physical VISA debit card is free for 1 year (which is really cool).
 However, you need to pay Rs.
 150 from the next month.